aka Mutronics: The Movie

 Among the cast, Mark Hamill takes a turn as an obsessive law enforcement man.
 Best of all is David Gale of Re-Animator (1985) fame who gets into the over-the-top villainy with considerable relish.
 Heroine Vivian Wu went onto a respectable acting career, notably in Peter Greenaway’s The Pillow Book (1996) and 8½ Women (1999).

-Steve Wang, directing solo this time, made a sequel, The Guyver 2: Dark Hero/Mutronics 2 (1994).
+Steve Wang, directing solo this time, made a sequel, Guyver: Dark Hero (1994).
 Wang also directed the entertainingly silly Kung Fu Rascals (1993), another power-suit superhero film Drive (1996) and episodes of the Mighty Morphin Power Rangers tv series.
 Screaming Mad George has yet to return to the director’s chair.